maquenneville/quennescriptions/README.md

-# HomeVideoSubtitles
+# Quennescriptions

 This Python script provides a command-line interface for adding speech-to-text transcription for video files, creating a copy with subtitles (accepts most mainstream video filetypes).

-# Installation
+## Installation
-To use this script, you will need to have Python 3 and the following Python packages installed:
+- to use this script, you will need to have >= Python 3.8.

-moviepy
-SpeechRecognition
-numpy
-pandas
-os
-pydub
-pyaudio
-wave
-cv2
-noisereduce
-librosa
-openai

-You can install these packages using pip:
+- activate your environment, and install these packages using pip:

-pip install moviepy SpeechRecognition numpy pandas pydub pyaudio wave cv2 noisereduce librosa openai

-You'll also need an OpenAi developers API key, information located here: https://platform.openai.com/overview
+`pip install -r requirements.txt`

+- update the config file with your OpenAI API key (information located here: https://platform.openai.com/overview)

-# Usage
+## Usage
 To use the script, first change the API key in VideoSubtitlesHelpers.py to your OpenAI API key.
-Then, run the main.py file from the command line with the following arguments:
+Then, run the main.py file from the command line with the following arguments (replace <video_file> with the path to your video file):

-python VideoSubtitlesMain.py <video_file> [--speech_gap] [--dialogue]

-Replace <video_file> with the video file path and <prompt> with .
-The speech_gap and --dialogue arguments are optional, and default to 900ms and False respectively (leave --dialogue out if you want a narrative transcription, add it to change the transcription format to dialogue).
+`python quennescriptions.py <video_file>`

-The script will perform the following steps:
+The script will then:

--Convert the video file to WAV format
+- Extract the audio from the provided video file and saves it as a WAV file.
--Transcribe the speech in the audio file
--Clean up and format the raw transcription
+Transcribe the Speech:

+- Use OpenAI's Whisper API to transcribe the audio from the WAV file.

+- Format the raw transcription into an SRT (SubRip Subtitle) file, ensuring accurate timing and formatting.

--Find speech segments and pair them with the correct sentence/phrase -Add the transcript to a copy of the video
+- Embed the generated subtitles into a copy of the original video, producing a new video file with subtitles.
--Clean up intermediate files.

-The resulting video file with the added transcript will be saved in the same directory as the original video file, with the same filename and the suffix "_transcript".
+- The resulting video file with the added subtitles will be saved in the same directory as the original video file (The filename will retain the original name with the suffix _subtitled.mp4)

-# License
+## License
 This script is licensed under the MIT License.
 See the LICENSE file for more information.

-# Notes
+## Notes

 You may need to set the ImageMagick config_default.py variable IMAGEMAGICK_BINARY to the path with your magick.exe file, especially if you're using Windows.

-# Updates
+## Updates

+10/4/2024 -- Leveraged Whisper's segment timing to improve subtitle placement and display timing, streamlining the process greatly.
+Should see much improved performance.

 3/21/2023 -- Upgraded transcription method to OpenAI Whisper API calls, for a massive improvement in subtitle accuracy.
 Removed --dialect option as Whisper does not need to be prompted for dialect.